Constituent Assembly of India: Description of the constituent assembly

 The Constituent Assembly of India, consisting of indirectly elected representatives, was established to draft a constitution for India (including the now-separate countries of Pakistan and Bangladesh).
-It existed for approx three years, the first legislature (Dominion Legislature) of India after independence in 1947.
+It existed for approximately three years, the first legislature (Dominion Legislature) of India after independence in 1947.
 The Assembly was not elected based on complete universal adult suffrage, and Muslims and Sikhs received special representation as minorities.
 The Muslim League boycotted the Assembly, although 28 of its members out of 73 ended up joining India's Constituent Assembly.
-A large part of the Constituent Assembly was drawn from the Indian National Congress Party (69%), and included a wide diversity of ideologies and opinions—from conservatives, progressives, Marxists, liberals and Hindu revivalists.
+A large part of the Constituent Assembly was drawn from the Indian National Congress Party (69%), and included a wide diversity of ideologies and opinions—from conservatives and progressives to Marxists, liberals, and Hindu revivalists.
 In his classic history of the Indian Constitution, the historian Granville Austin describes the Constituent Assembly as "India in microcosm."
 Austin shows that although the Constituent Assembly was a one-party body in an essentially one-party country, it was representative of India and the "Indian Constitution expresses the will of the many rather than the needs of the few."

 Further, as Achyut Chetan has shown in his book Founding Mothers of the Indian Republic, the women members of the Constituent Assembly "formed a distinct group in that august body, spoke in a distinct feminist parlance, and shared a constitutional vision of justice to such an extent that they can collectively be called the ‘mothers’ of the Indian Constitution."
 Female members were initially Begum Aizaz Rasul, Begum Jahanara Shahnawaz, Begum Shaista Suhrawardy Ikramullah, Ammu Swaminathan, Dakshayani Velayaudhan, G. Durgabai, Sucheta Kripalani, Vijayalakshmi Pandit, Purnima Banerji, Kamala Chaudhri, Sarojini Naidu, Hansa Mehta, Rajkumari Amrit Kaur, Leela Roy, and Malati Choudhury.
 Renuka Ray and Annie Mascarene were later elected as well, and by 1948 the assembly had 17 female members.

 The Assembly met for the first time in New Delhi on 9 December 1946, and its last session was held on 24 January 1950.
 The hope of the Assembly was expressed by Jawaharlal Nehru:

 The first task of this Assembly is to free India through a new constitution, to feed the starving people, and to clothe the naked masses, and to give every Indian the fullest opportunity to develop himself according to his capacity.
 This is certainly a great task.
 Look at India today.
 We, are sitting here and there in despair in many places, and unrest in many cities.
 The atmosphere is surcharged with these quarrels and feuds which are called communal disturbances, and unfortunately we sometimes cannot avoid them.
 But at present the greatest and most important question in India is how to solve the problem of the poor and the starving.
 Wherever we turn, we are confronted with this problem.
 If we cannot solve this problem soon, all our constitutions will become useless and purposeless.
 Keeping this aspect in view, who could suggest to us to postpone and wait?